Sunflower Festival preparation

-Jennifer Gilkerson arranges photography props for the second weekend West Virginia Sunflower Festival at Sunset Berry Farms in Alderson Wednesday.
+Jennifer Gilkerson arranges photography props for the second weekend of the West Virginia Sunflower Festival at Sunset Berry Farms in Alderson Wednesday.
 The festival is Sept.
-9th and 10th from 10a.m to 4p.m.
+9-10 from 10 a.m. to 4 p.m.
 Visitors can enjoy taking photos in the flowers, vendors, live entertainment, bouquet workshops and a butterfly release.

 featured editor's pick